aiven/aiven-docs/docs/products/flink/howto/connect-kafka.md

 reference when building data pipelines.

 :::warning
-In order to define Flink\'s tables an
+In order to define Flink's tables an
 [existing integration](create-integration) needs to be available between the Aiven for Flink service and one or more Aiven for Apache Kafka services.
 :::